alice-viola/ThreadPool/README.md

 ### Internal excpetions
 Every method of the threadpool can throw for excpetional causes like failed memory allocation.
-Futhermore by default the input checking is active, than the threadpool can throw some specific expections: the methods where this behavior is expected, are marked with *noexcept(false)*.
+Futhermore, by default the input checking is active, than the threadpool can throw some specific expections: the methods where this behavior is expected, are marked with *noexcept(false)*.
 You can disable the input checking with the following macro:
 `#define TP_ENABLE_SANITY_CHECKS 0`

 ## Performance
 This test was a write to text test: write one million of lines